Richard Snyder II, M.D., F.A.C.C.

 From the Doctor (Sponsored)

 Board certified in Cardiovascular Disease, Interventional Cardiology, Advanced Heart Failure and Transplant Cardiology, Dr. Snyder has practiced with HeartPlace at Medical City Dallas since 1996.
 He received his medical degree from UT Southwestern Medical School where he also completed his residency and fellowship.
-Currently, he serves on the Board of Directors for the UT Southwestern Medical Foundation and on the Board of Trustees for the Texas Medical Association.
+A past member of the Board of Directors for the UT Southwestern Medical Foundation, he currently serves on the Board of Trustees for the Texas Medical Association, as Secretary.

-In addition, Dr. Snyder is particularly active in medical advocacy and serves on the Board of Directors for the political action committee for both the American College of Cardiology and Texas Medical Association, ACCPAC and TexPAC, as well as on the Council of Legislation for the TMA.
+Dr. Snyder is particularly active in medical advocacy and serves on the Board of Directors for the political action committee for both the American College of Cardiology and Texas Medical Association, ACCPAC and TexPAC.
+He furthermore is Legislative Chairman for both the Texas Chapter American College of Cardiology and the Texas Transplantation Society.
 “The classic vision of a doctor as an advocate for our patients has to be much more than just words.
 We physicians will have almost as much impact on the care our patients receive in legislative chambers and regulators’ offices as exam rooms and operating rooms,” he says.
 “As clinicians, we treat one patient at a time, but as physician advocates, we can help everyone.”

-This marks the ninth time that Dr. Snyder has been honored by D Magazine as one of the Best Doctors in Dallas (appearing on the cover in 2009).
-He also has been recognized as a Super Doctor® in Texas Monthly for ten consecutive years.
+This marks the tenth time that Dr. Snyder has been honored by D Magazine as one of the Best Doctors in Dallas (appearing on the cover in 2009).
+He also has been recognized as a Super Doctor® in Texas Monthly for eleven consecutive years.

 Raised in Dallas, he attended Jesuit College Prep.
 Dr. Snyder subsequently graduated from Notre Dame majoring in French and continues to be an ardent fan of the Fighting Irish.
 He and his wife, Dr. Shelley Hall, have five children.